LabyMod/discord-webhook/docs/02_SendingFiles.md

 $wh = new Webhook('https://my.webhook/url');
 $wh
-    ->setMessage('Here\'s my cool file:') // optional text which is send with the file ->setFile($file)
+    ->setMessage('Here\'s my cool file:') // optional text which is sent with the file ->setFile($file)
     ->send();
 ```